Best Leading Indicators in Trading [Ichimoku, MACD, Bollinger Bands]

 Stochastic Oscillator

 The Stochastic Oscillator is a momentum-based indicator that compares the closing price to the high and low range over a given period.
-This indicator is price-dependent and is used to predict potential market tops and bottoms.

 The Stochastic range fluctuates between 0 and 100, where values below 20 indicate oversold conditions and values above 80 indicate overbought conditions.